-Among a small number of younger lawyers in New Brunswick handling a variety of complex workplace legal matters, Jessica is able to provide a high level of service in a very cost effective manner, with the added benefit of truly understanding the challenges and opportunities that generational differences bring to today’s organizations.
-She has extensive experience addressing issues in both unionized and non-unionized workplaces.
+Among a small number of lawyers in New Brunswick handling a variety of complex workplace legal matters, Jessica has extensive experience addressing issues in both unionized and non-unionized workplaces.
+Through understanding the legal issues and the business of her clients, Jessica is able to develop solutions that solve the problems they face.

-Jessica has extensive experience in employment, labour, human rights and administrative law including:
+Jessica provides advice to both provincially and federally regulated employers.
+She has extensive experience in employment, labour, human rights and administrative law including:

 - New Brunswick (2011)